PCB storage

 • painted or treated to prevent rusting

-*Note that if PCBs or products containing PCBs are transferred from one transfer facility to another transfer facility, the storage period begins when they are received at the first transfer facility.
+*If PCBs or products containing PCBs are transferred from one transfer facility to another transfer facility, the storage period begins when they are received at the first transfer facility.

-Site Maintenance and Inspection
+Site maintenance and inspection

 Should any of the above-mentioned items be damaged, they must be repaired or replaced immediately, and any contaminated areas must be decontaminated accordingly.

-Records and Reports
+Records and reports

-The owner of stored PCBs or products containing PCBs must:
+The owner of stored PCBs or products containing PCBs, must:

 Page details